ydsouzaSchool/labreport2/README.md

 Values and Changes:
 `Chathistory` string is onc e again updated based on the parameters from the request query.

-i tried building the web server myself rather than copy the code.
+i tried building the web server myself rather than clone the repo.

 ![Image](/image5.png)